 The document shall be apostilled, except for the countries, for which the documents may be accepted without an apostille according to the relevant DTT.

-The letter of confirmation of the Shareholder's status as the beneficial owner of the income received in connection with the shares buyback, containing the following text:
+The letter of confirmation of the Shareholder's status as the beneficial owner of the income received in connection with the shares buyback, containing the following or similar text:

-“I, [Name], am currently a permanent resident in [foreign state] for the purposes of [name of DTT] between the Russian Federation and [foreign state] (the “Convention”), claim to apply [tax rate of ____________ % / tax exemption] set out in [reference to clause/article] of the Convention.
+“I, [Name], am currently a resident in [foreign state] for the purposes of [name of DTT] between the Russian Federation and [foreign state] (the “Convention”), claim to apply [tax rate of ____________ % / tax exemption] set out in [reference to clause/article] of the Convention.

-I have the actual right to the income received due to the buyback by NOVATEK of its shares pursuant to Articles 75 and 76 of the Federal Law On Joint Stock Companies due to the fact that on April 23, 2021, the Annual General Meeting of Shareholders of the Company passed a resolution on giving consent to a major related-party transaction.
-For the purposes of this letter, the words “actual right to receive income” have the meaning given to them in clause 3 of Article 7 of the Russian Tax Code and the Convention”.
+I have the beneficial right to the income received due to the buyback by NOVATEK of its shares pursuant to Articles 75 and 76 of the Federal Law On Joint Stock Companies due to the fact that on April 23, 2021, the Annual General Meeting of Shareholders of the Company passed a resolution on giving consent to a major related-party transaction.
+For the purposes of this letter, the words “beneficial right to receive income” have the meaning given to them in clause 3 of Article 7 of the Russian Tax Code and the Convention”.

-The Request shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report issued on April 23, 2021 or later, specifying the expenses actually incurred by the Shareholder, as an evidence of the Shareholder's expenses related to buying the Company shares.
+The Claim shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report issued on April 23, 2021 or later, specifying the expenses actually incurred by the Shareholder, as an evidence of the Shareholder's expenses related to buying the Company shares.
 The broker's certificate and report shall contain the name of the broker (or the nominal holder) and bear the signature of an authorized official and a stamp.

-The Request shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report for the period from June 7, 2016, to April 23, 2021 (or any other date not earlier than April 23, 2021) as an evidence of the Shareholder's right to claim personal income tax exemption pursuant to clause 17.2, Article 217 of the Russian Tax Code for owning the shares for more than 5 years, containing the following information about the Company shares: opening balance at the start of the period, number of shares bought and sold during the period, closing balance at the end of the period.
+The Claim shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report for the period from June 7, 2016, to April 23, 2021 (or any other date not earlier than April 23, 2021) as an evidence of the Shareholder's right to claim personal income tax exemption pursuant to clause 17.2, Article 217 of the Russian Tax Code for owning the shares for more than 5 years, containing the following information about the Company shares: opening balance at the start of the period, number of shares bought and sold during the period, closing balance at the end of the period.
 The broker's certificate and report shall contain the name of the broker (or the nominal holder) and bear the signature of an authorized official and a stamp.

-The Request shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report for the period from June 7, 2016 (or the date of purchase of the first stock of shares, if the shares were bought after June 7, 2017) to April 23, 2021 (or any other date not earlier than April 23, 2021) to confirm the right of the Shareholder who is a Russian tax resident to claim investment personal income tax exemption pursuant to subclause 1, clause 1, Article 219.1 of the Russian Tax Code for owning the shares for more than 3 years but not more than 5 years, containing the following information about the Company shares: opening balance at the start of the period, number of shares bought and sold during the period, closing balance at the end of the period.
+The Claim shall be accompanied with a broker's (or nominal holder's) certificate and/or a broker's (or nominal holder's) report for the period from June 7, 2016 (or the date of purchase of the first stock of shares, if the shares were bought after June 7, 2017) to April 23, 2021 (or any other date not earlier than April 23, 2021) to confirm the right of the Shareholder who is a Russian tax resident to claim investment personal income tax credit pursuant to subclause 1, clause 1, Article 219.1 of the Russian Tax Code for owning the shares for more than 3 years but not more than 5 years, containing the following information about the Company shares: opening balance at the start of the period, number of shares bought and sold during the period, closing balance at the end of the period.
 The broker's certificate and report shall contain the name of the broker (or the nominal holder) and bear the signature of an authorized official and a stamp.